Difference between EJB and Spring

 - The ORM module supports some popular object-relational mapping API like JPA, Hibernate.
 Unlike EJB, which only supports JPA.

 - The web layer consists of Web-Struts, Web-Servlet and Web-Portlet modules.
 The web-servlet module contains Spring’s MVC implementation for web applications.
 It provides a clean separation between the web forms and the business logic layer.

-- Spring AOP modules provide an AOP Alliance-compliant aspect-oriented programming that lets you define method interceptors to cleanly decouple functionality.
+- Spring AOP modules provide an AOP Alliance-compliant aspect-oriented programming that lets you define method interceptors to decouple functionality cleanly.

 - The test module provides support of JUnit or TestNG.